vierstralab/hotspot3/README.md

 # Interpreting output
 Once hotspot3 has finished running, the most effective way to understand and validate the results is by visualizing key tracks and inspecting background fits.

-## Visualizing results in genome browser
+## Visualizing results in a genome browser
 You can load the following files in IGV or the UCSC Genome Browser for interactive inspection:
 ![UCSC visualization](docs/HOTSPOT3.png)